fingeraugusto/genetic_algorithm/README.md

 - pop_selector -> **selector.BestIndividualSelector**
 - stall -> **stall.GenerationStallControl**

-There are plnas to add more models as well as a custom save/load/print model.
+There are plans to add more models as well as a custom save/load/print model.
 Additionally, a separation between the population and parents will be performed.